JDchauhan/easy-screen-capture/README.md

 before call to capture();

+#### Set time to wait for browser instance to start :

+It is used to set maximum time in milliseconds to wait for the browser instance to start.

+* Defaults to 30000 (30 seconds).
+* Pass 0 to disable timeout.

+        easyScreenCapture.setTimeOut(0);

 ### Results:

 Using above code would create a folder in directory **"assets-easy-screen-capture"** located in the same directory in which the calling script exists.